SeisComP/seiscomp/doc/base/api-python-client.rst

        loadDBConfigModule
        loadCities

-Methods marked with virtual can be overriden. :func:`init` itself calls a lot of handlers that can be customized.
+Methods marked with virtual can be overridden. :func:`init` itself calls a lot of handlers that can be customized.
 Typical handlers are :func:`initConfiguration`, :func:`createCommandLineDescription` and :func:`validateParameters`.